CON Undergraduate Program Handbook

 Clinical practice is a valuable part of your nursing education at Montana State University.
 Hands-on nursing experience brings nursing education to life for each student in our program.

 It is a privilege for Montana State University nursing students to work with our many community health care facilities in Montana.
 To ensure the safety and wellbeing of all patients, background checks, urine drug screening, and immunizations to prevent communicable diseases, have become standard requirements for employment in health care today.
 This has likewise become a requirement of our valued clinical agencies.
 In order to gain access to health care facilities, students must meet the same background checks, drug screens, and immunization requirements as employees.
-It is therefore important that MRJCON students complete a background check, urine drug screen, and healthcare compliance (including immunizations) before beginning clinical practice each year.
+It is therefore important that MRJCON students complete and maintain a background check and urine drug screen upon application.
+Additional healthcare compliance (including immunizations) are required prior to the start of the nursing program.

 The MRJCON utilizes an external clinical compliance-tracking vendor.
 MRJCON students upload evidence of clinical requirements prior to admission to the nursing program and maintain the currency of these requirements while enrolled in the program.
 See policy for current requirements and immunization details.